INTERVIEW BY MARKO SYRJALA

 I was thinking of one thing.
 Because you have been retired from music several times, did you always quit altogether?
 I mean, did you also sell all your guitars, equipment, and other stuff after you made the decisions?

 Zal Cleminson: Yeah.
 Yeah!
-That’s exactly what I did.
+That’s precisely what I did.
 Yeah.
 Well, when I’m not working as a musician, I don’t play the guitar.
-If I’ve got no music to give, then I’m not really involved in music.
+If I’ve got no music to give, then I’m not involved in music.
 It doesn’t interest me.
 It’s when I’ve got something to say.
 And as I say, when I was living in Cyprus, and I picked a guitar up, and I realized, “Hang on.
 I’ve got something to say now.
 I’ve got something actually to say here.”
 And I’ll go out and do it.
 Why not?

 A MOVIE STAR EXPERIENCE